-- Record the information on the screen: the time, date, content and sender. - If the content is in the form of a spoken message, make a transcript of it. - o If possible (eg where a computer is involved), print out the content or save a screenshot. - Request that the member of staff or student save the information. - Inform the Designated Safeguarding Lead via MyConcern as soon as possible.
+- Record the information on the screen: the time, date, content and sender. - If the content is in the form of a spoken message, make a transcript of it. - If possible (e.g. where a computer is involved), print out the content. - Request that the member of staff or student save the information. - Inform the Designated Safeguarding Lead as soon as possible.